 Married, with two sons (and three dogs!), in her spare-time Emma enjoys spinning, swimming, metafit and spending time with family and friends.

-Emily is Marketing and Business Development Manager for Wynyard-based Evolution LLP, business and tax advisors, while she is also director of Tees Valley Business Club, a not-for-profit organisation.
+Emily is Marketing and Business Development Manager for Wynyard-based Communicate Technology plc, IT, Cyber Security and Telecoms business, while she is also director of Tees Valley Business Club, a not-for-profit organisation.

 Born in Middlesbrough, Emily has studied and worked in Teesside her entire and describes herself as passionate about the communities, people and businesses across the area.